Melanie Vallejo

 Melanie Vallejo is an Australian actress best known for portraying Madison Rocca, the Blue Mystic Ranger in Power Rangers Mystic Force, and Sophie Wong in the Australian television series Winners & Losers.

 Early life and education

 Melanie Vallejo was born in Australia.
 She is of Filipino and Ukrainian descent.

 In 2001, she graduated from Flinders University Drama Centre.

 Career

 Vallejo played the role of shy Madison Rocca in Power Rangers Mystic Force.
 Since then, she has starred in other Australian shows, including Winners & Losers.

+On 17 June 2026, Vallejo was named in the extended cast for Stan Australia film Scales.

 Personal life

 Vallejo married New Zealander Matt Kingston, an advertising planner, in June 2011.
 They live in New Zealand and have two children.